dermesser/yup-oauth2/README.md

 ## Versions

-Version 1.x for Hyper versions bellow 12
+* Version 1.x for Hyper versions below 12
-Version 2.x for Hyper versions 12 and above
+* Version 2.x for Hyper versions 12 and above
+* Version 3.x for historical interest
+* Version 4.x for tokio 0.2/0.3
+* Version 5.x for tokio 1.0

 ## License